zhao201730685110/ICp-banking-microservices/README.md

 4. Click on the Helm Chart called **openmplbank - Banking dashboard** to see the overview of the this banking microservice.

+	> NOTE: If you are practicing this pattern during an IBM event like SHARE or Think, Click on the Helm Chart called **openmplbank-ibm-lab4share**

 	![alt text](images/icp-banking-microservices.png "ICp catalog")